Geeksltd/MSharp.Docs/how-to/list-modules/StructuredvsCustomTemplate.md

 | View   | `ViewModule` | `Field`     | Showing a single entity instance             |
 | Menu   | `MenuModule` | `Item`      | Creating menu                                |

-By using any of these modules you declare view elements in each component, and then M# generate appropriate markup templates and binding code inferred from the domain model.
+By using any of these modules, you specify view elements in each component, and then M# generate appropriate markup templates and binding code inferred from the domain model.

 Using the structured approach doesn't mean you completely give up customisation.
 You have a lot of flexibility within this approach by further creating custom elements, styling and CSS for elements, setting button positions, changing default labels, etc.